mkh1n/form-with-validation/readme.md

 - **Field Validation**: Ensures users enter correct values.
   - If a user inputs an incorrect value, an error message will appear below the field, and the field border will turn red.
+  - The submit button is disabled until all the values in the fields are correct

 ## Live Demo